rlauer6/openbedrock/README.md

 # Packages

+## RedHat

 If you are using the `yum` repo to install Bedrock, dependencies should be handled for you.

+## Ubuntu/Debian

-At one time a Debian package was available for Bedrock, however that has gone out of maintenance.
+At one time a Debian package was available for Bedrock, however the packaging scripts have gone out of maintenance.
 Volunteers welcome.
-If you want to install Bedrock on Debian based system like Ubunutu, you should be able use `apt` to satisfy the Bedrock dependencies and install Bedrock in the standard Unix way:
+If you want to install Bedrock on Debian based system like Ubunutu, first satisfy the Bedrock Perl dependencies using `apt` and install Bedrock in the standard Unix way:

 ```
  $ ./configure --prefix=/usr